eglavin/standard-fork/README.md

   --next-version        If set, fork-version will attempt to update to this version, instead of incrementing using "conventional-commit".

 Flags:
-  --commit-all          Commit all staged changes, not just files updated by fork-version.
+  --commit-all          Commit all changes, not just files updated by fork-version.
   --debug               Output debug information.
   --dry-run             No output will be written to disk or committed.
   --silent              Run without logging to the terminal.